javers/javers.github.io/documentation/jql-examples/index.md

 ValueChange{globalId:'Person/1#address', property:'verified', oldVal:'false', newVal:'true'}
 ```

-As you can see, all three versions of address ValueObject share the same GlobalId
+As you can see, all three versions of the ValueObject address share the same GlobalId
 — `'Person/1#address'`.
 Properties are matched by name, and their values are compared,
-without paying much attentions to the actual Address class.
+without paying much attention to the actual Address class.